maveniverse/site-001/content/en/blog/cstamas/2025/03/never-say-never.md

 "ordered" (from first to last) fashion to get an artifact.
 This has several consequences: you usually want most often used repository as first, and to get artifacts from last repository, you will need to wait for "not found" from all repositories before it.
 The solution for first problem is most probably solved by Maven itself, having Maven Central defined as first repository (but you can redefine this order).
-The solution to last problem is offered as [Remote Repository Filtering](https://maven.apache.org/resolver/remote-repository-filtering.html).
+The solution to last problem (and many more!) is offered as [Remote Repository Filtering](https://maven.apache.org/resolver/remote-repository-filtering.html).

 From time to time, it is warmly recommended (or to do this on a CI) to have a build "from the scratch", like a fresh